MicrosoftDocs/dataexplorer-docs/data-explorer/add-query-visualization.md

 ms.topic: how-to
 ms.date: 05/28/2023
 ---
-# Add a query visualization in the web UI
+# Add and modify a query visualization in the web UI

 Visuals are essential part of any Azure Data Explorer Dashboard.
 For a full list of available visuals, see [Visualization](kusto/query/renderoperator.md#visualization).